Coronavirus Advisory Updates

 - Oregon Health Authority Statewide Hazards Overview

 This COVID-19 case tracking page reports coronavirus cases by county.
 It provides the number of known cases, recoveries and deaths.
 View this interactive info-map for the latest reports of coronavirus cases in each county in Oregon.

 Johns Hopkins University also provides a coronavirus resource center with COVID-19 case tracking.
 This interactive map may be accessed to track cases of coronavirus around the world, along with total deaths and total recoveries.

 Coronavirus Prevention Tips

-Polk County CERT Program Coordinator Kimber Townsend is actively involved with COVID-19 response.
+Polk CERT Program Coordinator Kimber Townsend is actively involved with COVID-19 response.
 She has provided the following points to consider in an effort to keep our community safe during the coronavirus outbreak.

 1. The Oregon Oregon Health Authority (OHA) website is the multi-state agency agreed-upon single source for up to date and accurate information.
 Follow it.
 You may also want to follow the OHA Facebook page for their social media updates.

 2. Medical masks DO NOT protect you from COVID, so if you are healthy and don’t have any symptoms then stop wasting money on them.

 3. They *may* reduce the amount of virus spread by people carrying it.
 So if you feel flu-like and think you could be ill, THEN wear one.
 However!
 There is a specific way to fit them to your face to make them effective.
 Look up “fit testing N95 masks” on youtube for help.
 Or ask a first responder/nurse/doctor.